Read time: 3 minutes 30 seconds

 Using a library (like our Website Design System) makes things easier in the long run.

-There are a number of different types of testing you could ask for in your audit, including:
+Different types of testing you could ask for in your audit, include:

-- conformance audit - this is an assessment of your service against the Web Content Accessibility Guidelines WCAG 2.0 or WCAG 2.1
+- Conformance auditing - to the Web Content Accessibility Guidelines WCAG 2.0 or WCAG 2.1 or the Australian Accessible ICT Standard AS EN 301 549:2016.

 Ask for assistive technology testing to be included in your audit, even if you’ve used assistive technology in your own testing.

-Digital Citizen Services can help you with the type of accessibility audit you need.
+Office for Digital Government can help you with the type of accessibility audit you need.

-- ask a specialist from your department to do the audit - they’ll need good accessibility and assistive technology knowledge, and experience of evaluating services against WCAG 2.0 or WCAG 2.1
+- Ask a specialist from your department to do the audit - they’ll need good accessibility and assistive technology knowledge, and experience of evaluating services against WCAG 2.0 or WCAG 2.1 or the Australian Accessible ICT Standard AS EN 301 549:2016.

-- find a third party - these usually costs between $7,000 and $12,000 depending on the size and scope of your service
+- Find a third party - these usually cost between $7,000 and $12,000 depending on the size and scope of your service.

 Remember to arrange a follow-up audit when you book your initial audit, so you can check you’ve fixed any issues.